martindisch/Bots/README.md

-Bambot
+Bots
 ======

-Some robot written in NXC
+Some bots written in NXC